THE UPDATED VERSION IS HERE: http://radicalprofeminist.blogspot.com/2009/12/100-male-privileges-checklist.html

 86. I don't have to fear white men coming onto my people's Native land to rape me.

-87. I can have raped many women, including women I owned as slaves, and go down in history as a great and honorable person.
+87. If white, I can rape many women, including women I owned as slaves, and go down in history as a great and honorable person.

 88. If I am a white and Christian man, I can see myself reflected in every U.S. president and vice president to date, as of October, 2008.